It Takes a Village to Raise a Child | 2 Mers Seas Zeeën

 Common challenge

-VRAC aims to reduce the risk of school delay and early school leaving for vulnerable children.
+VRAC aimed to reduce the risk of school delay and early school leaving for vulnerable children.
+Despite their efforts to comply with European and international recommendations (e.g. PISA 2015) contemporary educational systems still fail to break down social barriers, guarantee inclusive opportunities for social upward mobility and prepare vulnerable youngsters for qualitative employment.
 As they cannot identify with the formal middle class education culture, vulnerable children and families lack a ‘sense of belonging’ in the education system.
-Parental involvement is low and education professionals do not have the skills nor tools to tackle these problems.
+Parental involvement is low and education professionals do not have the skills nor the tools to tackle these problems.
 If any, they perform stand-alone interventions aimed at particular aspects of children's lives.
+Schools are traditionally perceived by society as the predominant actor in successful school attainment.

-Schools are traditionally perceived by society as the predominant actor in succesful school attainment.
 This results in a lack of institutional support for cross-sectoral cooperation.
-Previous efforts to cooperate include relocating leisure activities within a school environment and hosting separate projects by third sector organizations.
-But these initiatives are not interconnected, lack a pipeline approach and do not seem to have any durable effects.
-VRAC will develop a crosssectoral service that strengthens school attainment.
+Previous efforts to cooperate included relocating leisure activities within a school environment and hosting separate projects by third sector organizations.
+However, these initiatives were not interconnected, lacked a pipeline approach, and did not seem to have any durable effects.
+VRAC sought to develop a cross-sectoral service that strengthens school attainment.

 Main Achievements